📝 Basic knowledge and formulas · ⏱️ 4 min read

 Risk 1: Prices too low

-Without food cost knowledge, you often set prices too low.
-You think you're making profit, but actually you're losing money on every plate.
+Without food cost knowledge, you often set prices way too low.
+You think you're profitable, but you're actually bleeding money with every order.

 • You underestimate ingredient costs